Collards Manual

 1.1 Links

-The official repository and CI builds are available.
+[builds]: https://builds.sr.ht/~kingcons/collards The official repository and [CI builds][builds] are available.

 - Description: A static site generator